Tools & Projects

 This is a non-political introduction to how race works in this country (written by an ENTP): where race came from and how it factors into America today.
 This is not at all about political correctness, and I'm firmly against shaming people.
 It's my attempt to explain a complex topic to other white people with clarity and kindness.

 Cryptocurrency is my newest obsession.
-Because it's so multidisciplinary, it really feeds my cognitive functions of Ne (i.e., exploring possibilities) and Ti (i.e., logical accuracy) as an ENTP.
+As an ENTP in Myers-Briggs, I love that crypto is so multidisciplinary.
+It really feeds my cognitive functions of Ne (i.e., exploring possibilities) and Ti (i.e., logical accuracy).
 Especially if you're an ENTP or INTP as well, I believe this will fascinate you.

 How crypto actually works, why Bitcoin is valuable (even if it’s just “made up!”), and what you should know about blockchains (the tech behind them and how they could influence the future of our world)